UnmappedStack/PotatOS/README.md

 ## Special Thanks
 The OS development community is a particularly helpful one, and there are a few people from my server who have been particularly helpful who I'd like to point out.
 I'm glad that they are all much smarter than me and I learn from them all the time!
 (This list is in no particular order.)

 - [Dcraftbg](https://github.com/Dcraftbg) is an awesome guy who has helped me with a ton, especially when it comes to paging.
+He came up with the algorithm that I use to calculate page level indexes, he helped me with debugging paging quite a lot, and generally explained it to me really well, as well as explaining some VFS concepts to me.
 He also works on [MinOS](https://github.com/Dcraftbg/MinOS), so definitely check that out :D
 - [Bananymous](https://github.com/Bananymous) helped me especially in the early stages of OSDev when I was working on SpecOS, and from that I've been able to make PotatOS so much better earlier on, so thank you!
+In the early days of SpecOS I basically completely relied on him xD.
 He also wrote an amazing kernel which is mostly POSIX compatible, [Banan-OS](https://github.com/Bananymous/banan-os).
 - [AProgrammablePhoenex](https://github.com/AProgrammablePhoenix) (aka.
 Alex) has just been generally very supportive of my project, and has left many a 🌳 emoji as I rant about updates on PotatOS.
 Not to mention he was amazingly helpful when I was doing context switch, and his bug finds were the final steps to userspace support for me!
 He also is writing an OS named after everybody's fav fruit, [Cocos](https://github.com/AProgrammablePhoenix/Cocos) :)

 ## Usage